unioslo/harborapi/docs/usage/responselog.md

 assert len(client.response_log) == 3
 ```

-`ResponseLog.resize()` accepts a single integer argument, `max_logs`, which specifies the new maximum size of the log.
-If the new size is smaller than the current size, the oldest responses will be removed until the log is the specified size.
+`ResponseLog.resize()` accepts a single integer argument which specifies the new maximum size of the log.
+If the new size is smaller than the current size, the log discards the oldest responses until the new size is reached.

 ## Clear the log